A Rough Passage: Production

 The film was made with Wright's close involvement.
 Hayford Hobbs was an English actor touring Australia when the film was made.

+Hugh Ward did lighting, as he had on Know Thy Child.
+Aboriginal boxer Peter Felix had a role.

 Reception

 The movie was distributed by Barrett himself, due in part to his difficulties with the Australasian Films monopoly, and was not widely seen.

 Arthur Wright later said the film was:

 Produced and photographed excellently by Franklyn Barrett, but bringing little grist to the mill of movie ' picture production.
 It was a flop financially, as were practically all the latter day local silents, which were never given the chance they deserved.
 Fate and oversea interests were against the Industry, which went into a decline.

-Barrett's company soon wound up and he left filmmaking to go into cinema management.
+In March 1922 Everyones announced "When the picture is well on the way, he [Barrett] will commence on another Australian story."
+However Barrett's company soon wound up and he left filmmaking to go into cinema management.

 Critical

+Everyone's said " Working along melodramatic lines, the continuity promises well, but breaks away into the meaningless at times...
+Interesting in the main, but lacks consistency.
+Even at that it will probably pull good business if properly exploited."

 The Advertiser called the movie "a delightful comedy-drama" in which Arthur Albert "is excellently cast".

 The Register called it "a stirring racing film" which "cannot fail to please the most exacting.
 In addition the comedy in the picture is exceedingly clever, and productive of many hearty laughs."

 The Launceston Daily Telegraph said that "from the very first moment that the screen reflected the delightful panorama of our bush land I knew that here at last I had found a picture which, would prove worth while the time it had taken to produce."

+The Sydney Daily Telegraph said "the story is rather a good one."